FuckingNode/fuckingnode.github.io/docs/manual/fknode-yaml.md

 - All commands run in order and block each other.
 - Colons are not required, but double colons are accepted. `~foo` is equal to `~"foo"`.
-- Output of commands is not live.
-This means, if a command writes to the stdout step by step, you won't see it until it ends execution.
+- Cmd output is not live, meaning if a command writes to the stdout step by step, you won't see that until it ends execution.

 You can use CmdSets for the following project settings: